B0-B/blowtorch-transformer-api/README.md

 ``Note:`` This will create a new wheel in the ./dist branch.
 To install the build run **python install.py**

 ### GPU & BLAS Backends for llama.cpp
 blowtorch distinguishes between model formats suited for CPU or GPU.
 If GPU is selected it will out-of-the-box attempt to load it with ``transformers`` (if suited) which leverages the default torch BLAS backend.
-If you intend to load a GGUF models on GPU however, blowtorch will try to load it with **llama.cpp**.
-For this case rebuild ``llama-cpp-python`` with the corresponding BLAS (linear algebra instruction) backend.
+If you intend to load a GGUF model on GPU however, blowtorch will try to load it with **llama.cpp**.
+For this re-build ``llama-cpp-python`` with the corresponding BLAS (linear algebra instruction) backend.
 You can find the full build instructions in [abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or the summarized commands below

 ```bash
 # CPU acceleration on MacOS/Linux